haacked/haacked.com/_posts/archived/2005-01-19-setbacks-in-iraqi-reconstruction.aspx.markdown

 ---
 layout: post
-title: "Setbacks In Iraqi Reconstruction"
+title: Setbacks In Iraqi Reconstruction
 date: 2005-01-19 -0800
 comments: true
 disqus_identifier: 1949
 categories: []
+redirect_from: "/archive/2005/01/18/setbacks-in-iraqi-reconstruction.aspx/"
 ---

 My [neighbor Chris](http://serjak.blogspot.com/) is working for the Army Corps of Engineers on several construction projects in Iraq to help rebuild their infrastructure.
 While they've enjoyed some success, they